simde-utc/portail/README.md

 ## Documentation

-Documentation can be found in `documentation/README.md`
+Documentation can be found in `documentation/README.md`.
+It is currently incomplete, PRs are welcolme!